nodejs/node-core-test/README.md

 Differences from the core implementation:

 - Doesn't hide its own stack frames.
-- Requires `--experimental-abortcontroller` CLI flag to work on Node.js v14.x.
+- Some features require the use of `--experimental-abortcontroller` CLI flag to work on Node.js v14.x.
+It's recommended to pass `NODE_OPTIONS='--experimental-abortcontroller --no-warnings'` in your env if you are testing on v14.x.

 ## Docs